MrAdamBoyd/DownTube/README.md

 ## Changelog
 1.0: Initial Release

 1.1: Share extension

+1.2:
+* Added watched, unwatched, partially watched indicator to videos
+* Long press on a video to mark it as watched, unwatched
+* Videos now remember where you left off
+* Added about page

 ## Contributing
 I'll take all the help I can get!
 Submit an issue or a pull request and I'll try to get it sorted as soon as I can :)